RedPitaya/Documentation/appsFeatures/examples/lcr/lcr-exm.rst

 Circuit
 =======

-This tutorial requires either the *LCR meter extension module* or an *external shunt resitior*.
+This tutorial requires either the *LCR meter extension module* or an *external shunt resistor*.
 Each method has its own upsides and downsides.
-Here is a quick guide on how to setup the hardware.
+Here is a quick guide on how to set up the hardware.

 LCR extension module
 ---------------------